hleinders/check_httpd_balancer/doc/Readme_en.md

 The call to an imaginary balancer pool status check of a server at web1.example.com with three backend tomcat workers with jvmRoutes „tc01“, „tc02“ and „tc03“ therefore would be:
     $ check_httpd_balancer -M „172.16.1.1:01 172.16.1.2:02 172.16.1.3:03“ -H web1.example.com -u /balancer-manager

+Alternatively the values for Host, Post, SSL and Workermap can be read from a configuration file.
+The syntax is:
+	{
+	  "Host": String,
+	  "UseSSL": Boolean,
+	  "URL": String,
+	  "Port": String,
+	  "WorkerMap": [Array of Strings]
+	}

+An example json can be found in „/etc“.
+With a configuration file the call simplifies to:
+    $ check_httpd_balancer -C config.json